In this section:

 Overridden metamethods:

-__tostring is a function that modifies IpAddress in a string, for example: "127.0.0.1" (IPv4) or "::1" (IPv6);
+•__tostring is a function that transforms IpAddress into a string, for example, 127.0.0.1 (IPv4) or ::1 (IPv6);

-__eq is a function that checks the equality of two IpAddress;
+•__eq is a function that checks the equality of two IpAddress;

-__band—function that allows to apply a mask, for example: dw.ip('192.168.1.2') & dw.ip('255.255.254.0')
+•__band is a function that allows to apply a mask, for example: dw.ip('192.168.1.2') & dw.ip('255.255.254.0') |

 3.Examples